 The Chairman of the Governing Body, Barrie Martin MBE, FRICS, IRRV is also the Chairman of the Friends of Queen Elizabeth’s.
 He has held both positions since 1999, having been a Governor since 1989.
 He chairs the Governors’ Salaries Review sub-committee.
+He also serves as a Member of the Academy, having been an original signatory at the time the School converted in 2010.

 Mr Martin was appointed MBE in the 2014 New Year’s Honours; the award citation for ‘services to education’ recognised his long years of devotion to Queen Elizabeth’s School – an association which began when his elder son, Piers, came as a pupil in 1987.